🌟 If you find ggpicrust2 helpful, please

 Chen Yang and others.
 (2023). ggpicrust2: an R package for PICRUSt2 predicted functional profile analysis and visualization.
 Bioinformatics, btad470.
 DOI link

-You can install the stable version of ggpicrust2 from CRAN with:
+You can install the development version of ggpicrust2 from GitHub with:

 # install.packages("devtools")